-Lindsey Cox, Victoria Berends, James F. Sallis, Jessica Marie St. John, Martin Gonzalez, and Peggy Agron
+Lindsey Cox, Victoria Berends, James F. Sallis, Jessica Marie St. John, Betsy McNeil, Martin Gonzalez, and Peggy Agron

 Background: Most youth are not meeting physical activity guidelines, and schools are a key venue for providing physical activity.
 School districts can provide physical activity opportunities through the adoption, implementation, monitoring, and evaluation of policies.
 This paper reports results of a 2009 survey of California school governance leaders on the barriers and opportunities to providing school-based physical activity and strategies to promote adoption of evidence-based policies.
 Methods: California school board members (n = 339) completed an 83 item online survey about policy options, perceptions, and barriers to improving physical activity in schools.
 Results: Board members' highest rated barriers to providing physical activity were budget concerns, limited time in a school day, and competing priorities.
-The key policy opportunities to increase physical activity were improving the quantity and quality of physical education, integrating physical activity throughout the school day, supporting active transportation to/from school, providing access to physical activity facilities during nonschool hours, and integrating physical activity into before/after school programs.
+The key policy opportunities to increase physical activity were improving the quantity and quality of physical education, integrating physical activity facilities during nonschool hours, and integrating physical activity into before/after school programs.
 Conclusions: Survey findings were used to develop policy resources and trainings for school governance leaders that provide a comprehensive approach to improving physical activity in schools.